BufferFis/3d_generation/readme.md

 ## Text and Image to 3d generation

 ### Before running the script
-- Either run on a system with a GPU and preferably a Debian based system or run in google collab
+- Either run on a system with a GPU and preferably a Debian based system or run in google collab.
+- NOTE: GPU IS MANDATORY FOR EXECUTION
 - Google collab pre run commands `!apt-get update && apt-get install -y xvfb libgl1-mesa-glx libosmesa6 libglfw3 cmake git`

 - Followed by`!pip install -r requirements.txt`